yannlemos/signal-lens/README.md

 ## Installation

-Signal Lens can be installed from source.
-Coming soon to the Godot Asset Library.
+Signal Lens can be installed from source by downloading the addons folder from the repo into the addons folder in your project, or directly from the [Godot Asset Library](https://godotengine.org/asset-library/asset/3620).

 ## How To Use